casanovg/timonel/nb-libs/README.md

 The TimonelTWIM library inherits from NbMicro and implements functions to control a TWI slave device that runs Timonel bootloader.

 ## twis: ##
-TWI slave driver libraries: "nb-usitwisl" is a USI-based I2C driver for AVR devices which uses hardware interrupts for better precision working. "nb-usitwisl-if" an interrupt-free version of the same driver necessary for bootloaders running on AVR devices without dedicated I2C hardware (like ATtiny85/45/25).
+TWI slave driver libraries: "nb-usitwisl" is a USI-based I2C driver for AVR devices which uses hardware interrupts for better precision working.
+It derives from Atmel AVR312 application note.

+"nb-usitwisl-if" an interrupt-free version of the same driver necessary for bootloaders running on AVR devices without dedicated I2C hardware (like ATtiny85/45/25).

 Nevertheless, note that in this v1.3 release, the driver is merged as inline functions in the Timonel bootloader "C" source code, so the interrupt-free driver sources are left here for reference only.